graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Interfaces Implementing Interfaces**

-When defining an interface that implements another interface, the implementing type must define each field that is specified by the implemented interface.
-For example, the interface Resource must define the field id to implement the Node
+When defining an interface that implements another interface, the implementing interface must define each field that is specified by the implemented interface.
-interface:
+For example, the interface Resource must define the field id to implement the Node interface:

 ```raw graphql example
 interface Node {